410 – Lyme & ALS

 LD research and understanding is still in its infancy.
 This implies that the average doctor knows quite little about it.
 Of course, nearly all doctors will claim differently.
 Also, most Lyme Tests are inconclusive, so they will only add to the confusion.
 If your husband reacts positively to antibiotics, this can be a tell-tale sign of TBI.
 But please, if you do go on these powerful drugs, hit them hard otherwise the surviving pathogens will mutate and become resistant to the antibiotic causing greater problems later on.

 As for his breathing problems, Babesiosis, also a TBI, is like malaria and generally affects one’s respiratory system.
-For more info, you can read http://lymehandbook.com/2010/07/26/malaria-like-disease-appearing-in-new-york/
+For more info, you can read https://lymehandbook.com/2010/07/26/malaria-like-disease-appearing-in-new-york/

 Keep pushing and remain assertive,